Online Violin Lesson Set-Up Instructions

 1. Find a designated learning space, away from distractions and household noise.
 Extraneous noises can interfere with the concentration and with the ability for both parties to hear the lesson.

 2. Find a good spot to set the device. ––The student should be able to have the screen at eye level with the student’s body visible in the screen from belly button to the top of the head. ––Set up so that you can see the teacher on the screen and the music at the same time, without any contortions of the body.

 3. I recommend investing in speakers and a microphone (either USB or wire connected, not Bluetooth).
 Speaker and mics will produce better quality sound can enhance the learning experience.

 4. Gather needed supplies-- ––Computer, or large tablet (the largest reliable device possible - the computer is the best.
-The more clearly you can see the teacher, the better!), and with power source or fully charged. ––All of your music ––Music Stand ––Metronome ––Pencil ––A notebook or blank practice chart. ––Violin and case with rosin and other accessories nearby
+The more clearly you can see the teacher, the better!), and with power source or fully charged. ––All of your music ––Music Stand - ––The music stand should be to the left of the student as they face the screen. ––Metronome ––Pencil ––A notebook or blank practice chart. ––Violin and case with rosin and other accessories nearby

 5. Tune your violin before logging on.
 I will check tuning and help with adjustments, if needed.

 6. Be ready with a back-up plan if your device fails or the internet goes out during the lesson. ––Have your hotspot ready, or another device handy.